hannobraun/fornjot/README.md

 ## Status

+Fornjot's mainline code (i.e. what is available at the top level of this repository, specifically in the [`crates/` directory](crates)) has not been developed in over a year, in favor of [a series of experiments](experiments).

+At this point, I fully expect that the code developed as part of such an experiment will replace the mainline code eventually.
+When and how that might happen is unclear.

-Fornjot is usable for simple models (see [`models/` directory](models)), but currently lacks the features for anything more advanced.
-Work to change that is underway.
+Both the mainline code and the more advanced experiments are usable for simple very models (see [`models/` directory](models), for the mainline code).
+Currently, Fornjot lacks the features for anything more advanced, making it unsuited for real-world use cases.

 Despite this, there are some experimental projects that are build on top of Fornjot: